 Procedures for Events with Alcohol On and Off Campus

-Each academic year, registered student organizations planning to host events involving the possession, sale, use, distribution or consumption of alcoholic beverages must have at least four officers or four members (only if all officers are TIPS certified) attend a TIPs Responsible Host Training, sponsored by the Office of Prevention and Wellness, prior to hosting any events with alcohol.
+Fraternities and Sororities interested in hosting events with alcohol must adhere to all policies and procedures outlined in the University Alcohol Policy (4.002)

-All Fraternities and Sororities at FGCU must adhere to the policies outlined in the Risk Management Checklist provided by OSI.
+All Fraternities and Sororities at FGCU must complete and adhere to the guidelines and descriptions outlined in the Risk Management Checklist provided by OFSLI.

-All Registered Student Organizations (including Fraternities and Sororities) must register any and all events that involve the possession, sale, use, distribution or consumption of alcoholic beverages with the OFSL through the Event Planning Form in EagleLink at least 10 business days in advance of the event.
+All Registered Student Organizations (including Fraternities and Sororities) must register any and all events that involve the possession, sale, use, distribution or consumption of alcoholic beverages with the OFSL through the Event Planning Form in EagleLink at least 10 business days in advance of the event, whether they are held on or off campus.

 The following documents and information must be included and uploaded within the event planning form at the time of submission (at least 10 business days in advance):